 Improving global prehospital and emergency medicine, public health, and disaster health care and preparedness

-The deadline to submit an abstract is 23:59 (CST – North America) on 3 November 2024.
-Authors will be notified of provisional acceptance of abstracts by 23 December 2024.
+The deadline to submit an abstract was 23:59 (CST – North America) on 15 November.
 For an abstract to be formally accepted, included in the program, and published in the supplement, the presenting author must be registered and paid to attend the Congress by 24 February 2025.

 Inquiries regarding abstracts should be sent to – alavelle@wadem.org.